If you’re on the hunt for a new water ionizer, and you’re here right now, then you want to know who wins the battle of Bawell vs Kangen.

 Although, I just looked at the customer reviews, and it looks like a mixed bag, with mostly positive reviews.

-A few of the negative reviews written by owners who noted a bad customer service experience are offputting.
+Some of the negative feedback regarding a bad customer service experience is offputting.

 There are other people who are extremely happy and have used their Kangen Water machines for years without any problems.